Skip to Content

 Last updated: September 23, 2022

-In fact, ThedaCare Orthopedics experts say you can and should keep exercising right up to your surgery — with proper guidance from your providers.
+A ThedaCare nurse practitioner and physical therapist say you can and should keep exercising right up to your surgery.
+Just make sure you proceed with proper guidance from your providers.

-“Each surgery, individual and circumstance is different,” says Samantha Burmeister, a nurse practitioner with ThedaCare Orthopedics.
-“It is important to listen to your surgeon’s and physical therapist’s guidance on exercise limitations to prevent further injury.”
+“Each surgery, individual, and circumstance is different,” says Samantha Burmeister, Nurse Practitioner and Manager of Perioperative Services for ThedaCare.
+“It’s important to listen to your medical team’s guidance on exercise limitations to prevent further injury.”

-But staying moving before a surgery can mean you will have a quicker recovery time and fewer complications after surgery, she says.
+Staying moving before a surgery can mean you’ll have a quicker recovery time and fewer complications after surgery, Burmeister says.

-Joint replacement surgery is most often needed in patients who have experienced degenerative changes in the joint.
+Joint replacement surgery is most common among people who have experienced degenerative changes in the joint.
 Those individuals can modify favorite activities to ease pain.
-For example, if you’re a runner, you might switch to an elliptical machine or a biking routine, says Madalyn Vander Loop, a physical therapist with ThedaCare Orthopedics.
+For example, if you’re a runner, you might switch to an elliptical machine or a biking routine, says Madalyn Hurley, a Physical Therapist with ThedaCare.

 Normally, experts recommend a minimum of 150 minutes of exercise per week.
-If you are experiencing pain, exercising in a pool can take the weight off your joint prior to a surgery and make it easier to keep up a physical routine.
+If you’re experiencing pain, working out in a pool can take the weight off your joint prior to a surgery and make it easier to keep up a physical routine.

-Providers may recommend that prior to surgery, you complete a ‘prehabilitation’ session with a physical therapist, Burmeister says.
-You will receive exercises that can help improve your strength, and you’ll learn what limitations you will have after surgery.
+Providers may recommend that prior to surgery, you complete a “pre-habilitation” session with a physical therapist, Burmeister says.
+You’ll receive exercises that can help improve your strength and learn what limitations you’ll have after surgery.

-“The more range of motion you have and the more strength you have prior to surgery, the better your outcomes are afterward,” Vander Loop says.
+“The more range of motion you have and the more strength you have prior to surgery, the better your outcomes are afterward,” Hurley says.

-How much you exercise prior to surgery can depend on which joint you are having replaced, Vander Loop says.
-For knees and hips, it’s best to stay as active as possible to maximize flexibility and help build muscle memory, which helps the body to better perform exercises after surgery.
+How much you exercise prior to surgery can depend on which joint you’re having replaced, Hurley says.
+For knees and hips, it’s best to stay as active as possible to maximize flexibility and help build muscle memory.
+This helps the body to better perform exercises after surgery.

 Likewise, strengthening your hips is important for both hip and knee surgery, as the hips provide stability when walking.

 For shoulders, it’s key to maintain your range of motion prior to surgery with simple exercises.
-That can include sliding your arm up a wall or lying on your back while holding onto a cane or a broomstick with both hands and raising your arms overhead, Vander Loop says.
+Those can include sliding your arm up a wall or lying on your back while holding onto a cane or a broomstick with both hands and raising your arms overhead, Hurley says.

-After surgery, you will talk to your surgeon about recovery times and activity expectations.
-But overall, continuing to move — short, frequent movement like walking — is important, Burmeister says.
+After surgery, you’ll talk to your surgeon about recovery times and activity expectations.
+But overall, continuing to move is important, Burmeister says.
+Short, frequent movement like walking is especially critical.

 “This will not only help prevent stiffness and pain post-surgery, but it will also help prevent blood clots,” she says.

-Recovery times vary greatly, depending on factors like the type of surgery you’re having and how much you could move before.
+Recovery times vary great.
+It depends on factors like the type of surgery you’re having and how much you could move before.
 A post-op exercise program will you help strengthen and expand the range of motion of your joint.

-The new ThedaCare Medical Center-Orthopedic, Spine and Pain offers a shared space for providers, allowing physical therapists to easily consult with physicians.
-The facility also features a large rehabilitation space with exercise equipment, a basketball court and turf areas to help patients get back to the activities they love.
-Physical therapy can be completed on an outpatient, inpatient or home-care basis.
+ThedaCare Medical Center-Orthopedic, Spine and Pain offers a shared space for providers.
+This offers an easy way for physical and occupational therapists to consult with physicians.
+The facility also features a large rehabilitation space with exercise equipment, a basketball court, and turf areas to help people get back to the activities they love.
+Individuals can complete therapy on an outpatient, inpatient, or home-care basis.

-“ThedaCare has great physical and occupational therapists at the center to help you with this journey,” Burmeister says.
-“Your provider can make a recommendation if physical therapy is a good fit for you.”
+“ThedaCare has great physical and occupational therapists to help you with your journey,” Burmeister says.
+“Your provider can make a recommendation if physical or occupational therapy is a good fit for you.”

 Want to Learn More About Joint Surgery?